explosion/spaCy/website/docs/api/transformer.md

 [`Sentencizer`](/api/sentencizer)), and may result in somewhat uneven batches, depending on the sentence lengths.
 However, it does provide the transformer with more meaningful windows to attend over.

+To set sentence boundaries with the `sentencizer` during training, add a `sentencizer` to the beginning of the pipeline and include it in [`[training.annotating_components]`](/usage/training#annotating-components) to have it set the sentence boundaries before the `transformer` component runs.

 ### strided_spans.v1 {#strided_spans tag="registered function"}